Steve King takes aim at Joni Ernst for criticizing Trump racist tweet

 The tweet referenced Ernst's statement that said Trump's comments “were not constructive” and “not helpful.”

-Pressed by reporters Tuesday if Trump's remarks were racist, Ernst replied, "Yeah, I do."
+Pressed by reporters Tuesday if she thought Trump's remarks were racist, Ernst replied, "Yeah, I do."
 The first-term senator also acknowledged Reps.
-Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Rashida Tlaib of Michigan and Ayanna Pressley of Massacusetts and all American citizens and all but Omar, a native of Somali, were born in the United States.
+Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Rashida Tlaib of Michigan and Ayanna Pressley of Massachusetts are all American citizens and all but Omar, a native of Somalia, were born in the United States.

+Later Tuesday, King was one of 187 Republicans who voted against a resolution pushed by House Democrats that condemned Trump's comments about the four congresswomen of color.
+Reps.
+Will Hurd of Texas, Fred Upton of Michigan, Susan Brooks of Indiana and Brian Fitzpatrick of Pennsylvania were the only four GOP members to support the resolution, which said Trump's tweets "have legitimized and increased fear and hatred of new Americans and people of color."

+The mostly partisan vote came after Trump and top congressional Republicans denied he is a racist and urged GOP lawmakers to oppose the Democratic measure.

 Republican House leaders also stripped King of all of his committee assignments until at least 2020.